TritonDataCenter/triton-service-groups/docs/groups/index.md

 | template_id | string | A unique identifier for the template that the group is associated with.                                    | Yes        |
 | capacity    | string | The number of compute instances to run and maintain a specified number (the "desired count") of instances. | Yes        |

-A successful request will return a `200 OK` HTTP response code, and an object representing newly created group in the response body.
+A successful request will return a `201 Created` HTTP response code, and an object representing newly created group in the response body.

 #### Example request